Banh-Canh/MaxTac/README.md

   type: ClusterIP
 ```

-It is possible for a service to be watched and used to generate network policies with different rules from different Access or ExternalAccess.
+It is possible for a service to be watched and used to generate network policies with different rules from different Access or ClusterExternalAccess.

 ---